 What they have in common is the loving disposition towards their owners.
 They love to show affection and play with their human families.
 Both breeds are also excellent guard dogs, and, although open to strangers, they will be on alert and protect their owners.
 With that in mind, they can develop an aggressive streak.

 The larger you Great Dane Dachshund gets, the more it will eat.
 On average, this mix will do well on 1–1.5 cups of kibble divided into two daily meals.

 When it comes to your puppy’s diet, you should strive to feed them with the best quality meals.
-Although two dog foods will have the same ingredients, it all comes down to their origin and quality.
+Although two dog foods will have the same ingredients, it all comes down to their origin and quality (here’s a handy list of ingredients to avoid in dog food).
 With that in mind, we’ve selected the premium quality food brands that you could try out: